hulyak/react-tutorial/docs/doc1.md

 - The hands-on practical and real-life scenario of basic React Application using React Hooks.
 - You will manage state in a functional component using Hooks, and you’ll have a foundation for more advanced Hooks such as `useCallback`, `useMemo`, and `useContext`.

-Here's the source and a live demo of the end result.
+Here are the source and a live demo of the end result.

 [View Source on GitHub](https://github.com/hulyak/react-tutorial-beginner)